mauricekorf/CarefullyCausal/README.md

 ###### No measurement Error

 For the no measurement error assumption we provide a brief statement in the saved output.
-Dealing with measurement errors is a large field of research and highly depends on the setting given the data, data collection processes, measures and so on.
+Dealing with measurement errors is field of research on its own and highly depends on the setting given the data, data collection processes, measures and so on.
 Hence, it is limited to a general statement and if necessary other sources should be consulted to first deal with measurement error.